Alextopher/autoperm/README.md

   a  a  a *a  0
 ```

-A walk through for (a b -- a b a b)
+A walk through of (a b -- a b a b)

 ```bf
 a b -- a b a b